File 333 · Open (conviction disputed)

 The sequence.

-2. May 1981 Wayne Williams is stopped near a Chattahoochee River bridge during a stakeout.
+2. May 22, 1981 Wayne Williams is stopped near the Jackson Parkway bridge after officers report a splash.

 Full bibliography.

 1. Trial record of Georgia v.
-Wayne Williams (1982) and contemporary court reporting.
+Wayne Williams (1982) and contemporary court reporting; analyses of the fiber and hair evidence.

-2. Atlanta Police Department and FBI materials on the 1979–1981 series of killings.
+2. Atlanta Police Department, GBI, and FBI materials on the 1979–1981 series, including the Ku Klux Klan line of inquiry.

-4. Investigative journalism and families' accounts disputing the resolution.
+4. Investigative journalism and families' accounts disputing the resolution; James Baldwin, The Evidence of Things Not Seen (1985).

 Frequently asked questions.